hawkeye17-warex/hnnp/backend/README.md

 ## Responsibilities

 - Accept presence reports from receivers
-- Verify receiver signatures
+- Verify receiver signatures (HMAC-SHA256, constant-time comparison)
-- Derive device_id from token_prefix and time_slot
+- Derive device_id_base and device_id using device_id_salt, time_slot, and token_prefix as defined in the v2 spec (Sections 8.4 and 8.8)
+- Enforce anti-replay and timestamp skew rules
 - Match presence events to existing links
 - Create presence events and presence sessions
 - Emit signed webhooks to external systems